ComputerVisionFans/CellNetUML/README.md

     <img src="https://github.com/Johnny-liqiang/thesis-template-master_rwth/blob/master/thesis-template-master/images/Non-ceribriform.jpg">
 </center>

-This is the comparison between Cellnet and  ResNet18 on the Non-cerebriform dataset, with/without finetuning.
+This is the comparison between Cellnet and  ResNet18 on the Non-cerebriform dataset with finetuning.
 As illustrated, our net has comparable Acc. even some higher on some folder.